Why hello! Thanks for stopping by! As I mentioned on my

 fingertips, albeit slower than I want it to.

 Sometimes, it might seem I've not been doing anything on my website for a while.
 This might indicate real-life obligations, but might also be invisible changes to the source code, which are just as important as anything else I do around here.
-I hope all this doesn't cause you any inconvenience, and if it does, please accept my apologies.

 How I do my computing